EFForg/https-everywhere/doc/updateJSONSpec.md

 `update.rdf` file used to tell the HTTPS Everywhere extension where to fetch and how to verify updates to the whole extension.

-The file `update.json.sig` contains the signature of `update.json`.
-Its contents are used to verify the authenticity of the latter's contents.
+The utility script `https_everywhere/utils/ruleset_update_manifest.py` automates most of the process of creating `update.json`, and is simply run with the command:

+    python utils/ruleset_update_manifest.py

-The key used to generate this signature should be a 2048-bit RSA key, which you might generate with the command
+The key used to for signing should be a 2048-bit RSA key, which you could generate with the command:

     openssl genrsa -out privkey.pem 2048

+Once `update.json` has been created and a private key is present to sign with, the next step is to compute the sha256 digest of `update.json`, which we will sign later.
+To compute the digest and store it in `update.digest`, issue the command:

+    digest=`openssl sha -sha256 -hex update.json` && echo ${digest#* } > update.digest

-So that `privkey.pem` becomes your private key.
-The signature over the `update.json` file can be created and stored, base64-encoded, in `update.json.sig` via the commands
+Now the signature over the digest can be computed, converted to base64, and stored in `update.json.sig` via the commands:

-    openssl rsautl -sign -in update.json -out signtmp.sig -inkey privkey.pem
+    openssl rsautl -sign -in update.digest -out signtmp.sig -inkey privkey.pem
     openssl base64 -in signtmp.sig -out update.json.sig
     rm signtmp.sig # OPTIONAL - remove the binary-encoded signature

-And finally, the public key to hardcode into the HTTPS-Everywhere extension to enable it to verify such signatures can be output to `pubkey.pem` via the command
+And finally, the public key to hardcode into the HTTPS-Everywhere extension to enable it to verify such signatures can be output to `pubkey.pem` via the command:

     openssl rsa -in privkey.pem -pubout -out pubkey.pem